-(The first night of the protest in Hong Kong was bad with tear gas & pepper spray on the protestors and this prompted a greater support for the rally but it is not something new here.
+(The first night of the protest in Hong Kong was bad with tear gas & pepper spray on the protestors and this prompted greater support for the rally but it is not something new here.
 Image source: http://www.dailymail.co.uk)

-I was not aware of the protest and thought it will be the usual breeze reaching my apartment after I had landed in Hong Kong but thanks to a friend who had been keeping tab on the protest and the traffic situation, he managed to inform me of the latest situation and I had to ditch the idea of taking the taxi from the Hong Kong MTR station and instead had to change train to another station where the roads were not blocked and outside the protest areas.
+I was not aware of the protest and thought it will be the usual breeze reaching my apartment after I had landed in Hong Kong but thanks to a friend who had been keeping a tab on the protest and the traffic situation, he managed to inform me of the latest situation and I had to ditch the idea of taking the taxi from the Hong Kong MTR station and instead had to change train to another station where the roads were not blocked and outside the protest areas.

-It was not easy taking the my heavy luggage bag up and down the escalators.
-It was even worse when doing it in a station packed like sardine (many probably missed their bus or could not get a taxi).
-My friend who just happened to be outside visiting another friend was also caught in the chaos and had problem getting taxi or bus.
+It was not easy taking my heavy luggage bag up and down the escalators.
+It was even worse when doing it in a station packed like a sardine can (many probably missed their bus or could not get a taxi).
+My friend who just happened to be outside visiting another friend was also caught in the chaos and had a problem getting a taxi or bus.
 We decided to meet up at the last train station and get the taxi from there (where the queue was long as well).

-As Malaysians, we are no stranger to street protest having seen Hindraf and Bersih rallies in the past but we did not cause major disruption to others’ daily routine for more than 1 day (other than perhaps, the usual police road blocks few nights before).
+As Malaysians, we are no stranger to street protest having seen Hindraf and Bersih rallies in the past but we did not cause major disruption to others’ daily routine for more than 1 day (other than perhaps, the usual police roadblocks a few nights before).
 And to ensure that we do not disrupt our weekdays too much, we usually have it on the weekends where a majority of Malaysians are happily resting at home.

 Getting prior notice of the expected traffic jam and road closures from the organisers and the police helps a lot too.
 And when it comes Monday, everything goes back to normal with hardly any evidence of the street protests on the weekend, other than on Facebook pages and blogs.
 For that alone, I guess we need to salute Malaysian street protestors.

 In Hong Kong, the protests that crippled the financial district is coming to almost 2 weeks now and there is no definite date for the end of the protest even though everyone involved is very tired of the protest.
-Given the fact that some seems distrust the Government, some even saying that it will be weeks or months before things go back to normal.
+Given the fact that some seem to distrust the Government, some even saying that it will be weeks or months before things go back to normal.

 According to the administration, top officials were still working from other locations because of safety concerns.
 Courier service for internal documents and office supplies remained suspended, off-site meetings were cancelled and disabled staffers were still unable to get to their workplaces.